Santhosh28raja/Data-Visualization-Titanic-Dataset/README.md

 Q7.
 Count the number of passengers in different classes using appropriate plot.

 Q8.
-Visualize the survival rate both is males and females using catplot and write your inferences.
+Visualize the survival rate both is males and females using catplot.

 Q9.
 Check the distribution of the males and females among different ticket classes.